Body of Knowledge for Certified Executive Compensation Professionals

 • Understand all executive reward elements.

-• Understand employment contracts and agreements.
+• Interpret and appropriately utilize employment contracts and agreements.

-• Understand severance and change-in-control agreements.
+• Understand and administer severance and change-in-control agreements and provisions.

 • Understand tax and accounting principles for executive compensation.